L. Subramaniam

-Dr. Subramaniam Lakshminarayana (born 23 July 1947) is an Indian violinist, composer and conductor, trained in the classical Carnatic music tradition and Western classical music.
+Lakshminarayana Subramaniam (born 23 July 1947) is an Indian violinist, composer, and conductor trained in the traditions of Carnatic music and Western classical music.

-Early years
+Early and personal life

-Subramaniam was born in Madras, Madras Presidency, British India, to V. Lakshminarayana Iyer and Seethalakshmi, both accomplished musicians.
+On 23 July 1947, Subramaniam was born in Madras, Madras Presidency, British India, to V. Lakshminarayana Iyer and Seethalakshmi, both accomplished musicians.

-He lived in Jaffna during his younger years, taking up music studies before the age of five.
-He began training in violin under the tutelage of his father, Professor V. Lakshminarayana.
-"Mani", as he is fondly known by fellow musicians and his family, gave his first public performance at the age of six.
+He spent his early years in Jaffna, where he began his music studies at the age of five.
+Under the guidance of his father, Professor V. Lakshminarayana, who is known by fellow musicians and his family as "Mani", he started training in violin.
+He gave his first public performance at the age of six.

-His uncles include Ramnad Raghavan and Ramnad Krishnan.
-His brothers are also acclaimed musicians, and include the violinist-composers L. Shankar (alias.
-Shenkar), and the late L. Vaidyanathan.
+His uncles are Ramnad Raghavan and Ramnad Krishnan.
+His brothers are the violinist-composers L. Shankar (also known as Shenkar), and the late L. Vaidyanathan.
 He has released recordings with both.

-Subramaniam developed a passion for music as well as science from a young age, studying Medicine and acquiring his M.B.B.S. at Madras Medical College.
-He registered as a General Practitioner, before deciding to pursue music full-time.
-He has a master's degree in Western classical music, which he acquired at the California Institute of the Arts.
+Subramaniam developed an early interest in both music and science.
+He pursued medical studies and earned his M.B.B.S. degree from Madras Medical College.
+After registering as a general practitioner, he chose to focus on music as a full-time career.
+He later obtained a master's degree in Western classical music from the California Institute of the Arts.